shad0w-hack3r/linux-challenges/bandit/bandit9/readme.md

 <p align="center"><img src=bandit9-flag.png alt="" width="30%" height="30%"></p>

-7. Save this flag and see you in the next level.
+7. Save this flag and see you in the next level :)